imahdio/HTML-Essential-Training/05-Images and Graphics/README.md

 >   width="480" height="360"
 >>
 >```
->-The `sizes` attribute gives us another way to modify already specified maximum width in `srcset` attribute to another breakpoints. check it either through [myown modified code snippet](https://codepen.io/ma400/pen/VwMbOXJ) or [The official code snippet of this lesson](https://codepen.io/jensimmons/pres/wvwXOYa).
+>-The `sizes` attribute gives us another way to modify already specified maximum width in `srcset` attribute to another breakpoints. check it either through [myown modified code snippet](https://codepen.io/ma400/pen/VwMbOXJ) or [The original code snippet of this lesson](https://codepen.io/jensimmons/pres/wvwXOYa).

 as breakpoint that image will take up.